The real question is.....Are YOU right for a Chinchilla?

 - If you live with other animal companions, will they be ok with a chin in your home?
 You don't want to put a chin in danger with another animal that may try to attack or stalk him when he is in his cage.

 - You will need to plan on play time and a play area outside of the cage for your chinchilla.
 This means setting up a safe, chin-proof area.
 Chinchillas chew everything and will test chew most things they come in contact with.
 This includes electrical wires, plastic, painted/stained woodwork.
 You will need to cover or move wires and anything that your chinchilla can get hurt with.
 You should never leave a chinchilla unsupervised when playing outside of his cage.

 - Chinchillas can have a lifespan of 15 - 20 years!!
+The oldest chins we had living here were 21 years old.
 Are you prepared for the commitment?
 This is a big consideration when getting a chinchilla for a younger person who will be leaving home for college or moving out some day.
 College is not an appropriate place for chinchillas.
 Are parents willing to keep the chinchilla?

 - You will also need to know of an exotic veterinarian that has knowledge of chinchillas in case your chinchilla should need medical care.
 Many vets do not have proper knowledge to see a chinchilla so you need to do your research and find a vet before considering bringing a chinchilla into your home.
 Vet visits are very costly for exotics.
 Just for an appointment without any medication or treatments usual starts at $50.00 and goes up from there.
 Are you prepared to pay for costly vet bills should they be needed?

 - The startup cost to get a chinchilla and all the needed supplies can easily cost you from $280.00-$400.00.
 Then there are the ongoing expenses of food, hay, safe chew toys and accessories for the cage.